 Locations

 Most beneficiaries are limited in intake by the size of the populace in their location.
 A tiny village can only provide so much ale for revelers.
 Resources ebb and flow, determined randomly each week.
-This limit applies per character and per beneficiary type.
-Two characters may both spend up this limit but it must be for different types.
+This limit applies for all characters per beneficiary type.
+For example, a limit of 500 GP for revelry could be spent all by one character or split 200 GP and 300 GP between two PCs.
 Some locations may have higher or lower limits.

 St. Orlan – pop.
 850